signal18/replication-manager/README.md

 rpl_semi_sync_master_timeout = 10
 ```

+Such parameters will print an expected warning in error.log on slaves about SemiSyncMaster Status switched OFF.

 ## CASE 2: NOT IN SYNC & FAILABLE

 __replication-manager__ can still auto failover when replication is delayed up to a reasonable time, in such case we will possibly lose data, because we are giving to HA a bigger priority compared to the quantity of possible data lost.